TIBCOSoftware/snappydata/snappy-tools/README-thrift.md

 Add to conf/locators:
 ```
-host1      -thrift-server-host=host1 -thrift-server-port=1530 -run-netserver=false
+host1      -thrift-server-address=host1 -thrift-server-port=1530 -run-netserver=false
 ```

 Provide appropriate values to _host1_ and the port 1530 above.
 This also adds _run-netserver=false_ to inhibit starting the DRDA server or one can skip this to also start the default DRDA server.
-If starting on localhost, then the _thrift-server-host_ parameter can be skipped:
+If starting on localhost, then the _thrift-server-address_ parameter can be skipped:

 ```
 localhost  -thrift-server-port=1530 -run-netserver=false